groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-splitting/split-documents-page-range-groupdocs-merger-java/_index.md

 ---
-title: "Master Document Splitting by Page Range with GroupDocs.Merger for Java"
+title: "Extract Specific Pages with GroupDocs.Merger for Java"
-description: "Learn how to split documents into specific page ranges using GroupDocs.Merger for Java.
-Streamline document management and apply filters like odd/even pages."
+description: "Learn how to extract specific pages and split documents by page range using GroupDocs.Merger for Java, including odd/even page filters."
-date: "2025-05-10"
+date: "2026-02-06"
 weight: 1
 url: "/java/document-splitting/split-documents-page-range-groupdocs-merger-java/"
 keywords: